liaoxiong3x/DeepCreamPy/README.md

 Decensored images will be saved to the "decensor_output" folder.

+## II.
+Decensoring mosaic censors

+To be implemented.

+## II.
+Decensoring with the user interface

+To be implemented.

 # To do
 - Finish the user interface

 Contributions are welcome!
 Special thanks to StartleStars for contributing code for mosaic decensorship and SoftArmpit for greatly simplifying decensoring!

 # License
+**I will likely change the license to be more permissive in the future, but I make no guarantees.**
 **This work (the code and the model) is under my exclusive copyright.
 The only right I grant to users is using this work for personal use to decensor hentai.
 Copying, distribution, and modification is prohibited.
 Commercial use is prohibited.
 (Modification of the 6 values of the arguments in config.py is allowed.)
-I will likely change the license to be more permissive in the future, but I make no guarantees.**
+**

 Example image by Shurajo & AVALANCHE Game Studio under [CC BY 3.0 License](https://creativecommons.org/licenses/by/3.0/).
 The example image is modified from the original, which can be found [here](https://opengameart.org/content/mermaid).